 Let's quickly summarize here everything that we have learned in this guide.
 Here is the main point:

 If you want to get a great course image, it does NOT make sense to try to create it yourself unless you are a design professional.

 A great image creates a strong visual association to the subject of the course, and it inspires or removes trust from the buyer in your course, so it's tremendously important from a sales perspective.

-A good image costs only about $10 to $20 to create (with source file included) in the Fiverr platform for example, where you can find great designers that already have experience creating online course thumbnails, so it's really a no brainer.
+A good image costs only about $10 to $20 to create (with the source file included) on the Fiverr platform for example, where you can find great designers that already have experience creating thumbnails for online courses, so it's really a no-brainer.

 In order to get the image that you want, it helps if you have some basic understanding of design in general.
 An important design rule is that less is more, so avoid overloading your design with too many elements.